Amine2026/FairTravel/README.md

 	- `/recommendations`: returns all recommendations
 	- `/events`: returns all events
 	- All endpoints query Fuseki and return results as JSON.

+## React Frontend Setup (Brief)
+- You can use either `pnpm` or `npm` for React setup:
+	- To use pnpm (recommended for speed):
+		- Install pnpm globally: `npm install -g pnpm`
+		- Create React app: `pnpx create-react-app fairtravel-frontend`
+		- Start frontend: `cd fairtravel-frontend && pnpm start`
+	- Or use npm:
+		- Create React app: `npx create-react-app fairtravel-frontend`
+		- Start frontend: `cd fairtravel-frontend && npm start`
+	- The frontend will run at http://localhost:3000 and can fetch data from the Flask API.

 This file is a quick reference.
 Update as your ontology grows!